Seaman

 Seaman bitten

-The men tow the boats up the Missouri stopping about seven miles below the Musselshell River at the bottom of present-day UL Bend in Eastern Montana.
-Lewis’s dog Seaman is bitten by a wounded beaver.
+After morning fog clears, the enlisted men tow the boats up the Missouri stopping about seven miles below the Musselshell River in Eastern Montana.
+A grizzly bear shot in the heart runs for 1/4 miles before falling, and Lewis’s dog Seaman is bitten by a wounded beaver.

 May 29, 1805

-When a bison runs amok, Lewis’s dog Seaman saves the day by diverting it away from camp.
-They pass “Judieths River” and camp above the “slaughter river” where numerous dead bison have washed ashore.
+In the Judith Basin, a frightened bison runs amok damaging York’s gun and the white pirogue’s swivel gun.
+Lewis’s dog Seaman saves the day by chasing it away from camp.
+They continue up the Missouri camping above the “slaughter river”—present Arrow Creek—where numerous dead bison have washed ashore.

 June 19, 1805